denisyukphp/backoff/docs/index.md

 $backoff = $factory->getExponentialEqualJitterBackoff($baseTime, $capTime, $maxAttempts);
 ```

-Cap time and max attempts are not required in the backoff factory.
-The same can be done by directly instantiating the Backoff:
+Cap time and max attempts are not required in BackoffFactory.
+The same can be done by directly instantiating Backoff:

 ```php
 $baseTime = new Milliseconds(1000);